Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 The importance of padding

-This is the other great characteristic of this jacket: its hidden technicality.
+This is the other great feature of this jacket: its hidden technicality.

-I am frustrated to see that this element, although key to comfort, is too often treated lightly.
+I am frustrated to see that this element, which is nevertheless key to comfort, is too often treated lightly.

-At an average brand, this is how the choice of insulation for a quilted garment is decided:
+At a typical brand, this is how the choice of insulation for a quilted garment is decided:

 George-Michael, chief designer: